 This post looks at two short-lived teen humor titles from DC published in the early 1950s.
 They were already publishing A DATE WITH JUDY, BUZZY, and LEAVE IT TO BINKY in this genre, and these were attempts to expand in that area that did not sell well enough to last long.
 HOWIE was drawn in California by animator Owen Fitzgerald, who was already doing THE ADVENTURES OF BOB HOPE and other DC humor work.
 HARVEY was probably handled completely in New York.
 Whitney Ellsworth is the editor of record on both, as on all DC titles at the time, but the actual editing was probably handled by Jack Schiff or Larry Nadle.
 HOWIE ran 18 issues, HARVEY only seven.

 Ira Schnapp was the the main and almost the only letterer on both titles’ covers and stories.
-I don’t think he designed the logo for HOWIE, though, as it doesn’t look like his work, so perhaps that was done by artist Owen Fitzgerald or someone else in California.
+I think he designed the logo for HOWIE, though it’s not typical of his work.
+It might have been designed by the artist, but I’m calling it for Ira.
 HERE’S HOWIE COMICS ran from Jan/Feb 1952 to Nov/Dec 1954.
 COMICS was added to the logo and indicia with issue #2.

 With issue #2 we see a familiar Ira Schnapp word balloon.
 They appeared on nearly all the remaining covers.
 Howie began as a typical teen humor title with Howie and his friends in high school and on dates.